Skip to main content

 Component key: ms-bot-framework

 Microsoft Bot Framework is a comprehensive framework for building enterprise-grade conversational AI experiences.
-This component allows you to interact with the Bot Framework REST API to manage conversations and activities.
+This component allows you to send messages, manage conversations, and interact with bot activities across multiple channels including Microsoft Teams, Slack, and web chat.

 For additional context about the actions and the data they take please see the Bot Framework REST API Reference.

-The Microsoft Bot Framework component authenticates using OAuth 2.0 Client Credentials associated with your Azure Bot's App Registration.
+The Microsoft Bot Framework component authenticates using OAuth 2.0 Client Credentials associated with an Azure Bot's App Registration.

-Open the Azure Bot and ensure that appropriate Channels are enabled and configured for your intended use case.
-Each will require additional configuration - Microsoft Teams, for example, will require a Teams app containing a manifest file specifying your bot's configuration with Teams.
+2. Open the Azure Bot and ensure that appropriate channels are enabled and configured for the intended use case.
+Each channel requires additional configuration - Microsoft Teams, for example, requires a Teams app containing a manifest file specifying the bot's configuration with Teams.

 Client ID